So! Do you want to race?! Well then, let’s see what car you got!

 If you have the extra moolah however, the Civic EK is the ideal platform if you want to go ham with after-market modifications.
 From slapping on a B16A2 from a Civic SiR to body kits to car's coil-overs, the Civic EK has a million different ways to make it do a million more different things.
 Those things can range from a show car, drag racing, autocross, circuit racing, and what have you.

-Note also that the most famous Honda Civic Type R comes from the Civic EK series and yes, the parts are compatible.
+Note also that the most famous Honda Civic Type R for sale comes from the Civic EK series and yes, the parts are compatible.
 Winning!

 Like this one, we found at the 2019 Manila Auto Saloon